Instructor: Dr. Thomas R. Holtz, Jr.

-Discussion Participation & Homework (15%): An essential element of education in general (and the I-Series in particular) is discussion, reflection, and clarification of key concepts.
+Discussion Participation (10%): An essential element of education in general (and the I-Series in particular) is discussion, reflection, and clarification of key concepts.
 That is one of the main functions of the discussion sections.
 In each discussion section there will be a review of the previous week's lectures and readings; a review of homework assignments; the assignment and explanation of new homework projects; and occasionally some logistical items (for example, planning small group projects).
 In some situations there will be interactive activities.

-In order to get the complete Participation aspect of the "Discussion Participation & Homework" grade you must:
+In order to get the complete Participation grade you must:

 Attendance in Discussion Section: While the expectation is that students attend EVERY lecture and EVERY discussion section, it is recognized that occasionally conditions (accident, illness, etc.) arise that prevent such.
 To recognize that, every student is allowed one (1) absence in discussion section without penalty, so long as:

 If there is a medical condition or other extraordinary circumstance that does require missing more than 1 discussion section meeting-or missing the date of the Team Project Presentation-the student must provide written documentation from the appropriate sort of official (health professional; court official; etc.) explaining the absence.

 In cases of dispute between student and TA over the Discussion Participation grade Dr. Holtz (as "instructor of record") will be the final arbiter (but be informed he will take the TA's advice very seriously).